aleph2c/miros/doc/zero_to_one.rst

 they talk to Spike or Tara.

-The one shot is a kind of event gun (``post_fifo`` or ``post_lifo``) which invents a small universe then tears a portal into it.
+The one shot is a kind of event gun (``post_fifo`` or ``post_lifo``) which invents a small universe then tears a portal to it.
 Through this portal, an event is placed in suspension for a given amount of time relative to our universe (a statechart has no such time dimension).
 The portal closes and the universe (holding the event) persists for the duration of time specified by the